Logeshvarman/Virt-HR/README.md

 ## No Role

-A user having a account can send he admins his/her profile and cha with them as well.
+A user having a account can send he admins his/her profile and chat with them as well.
 He can request for any role employee or organization.

 ## Admin